Candidates should have a good first degree in a related subject.

 Months of entry

+Study at the World's number one ranked art and design university for six consecutive years (2015-2020) in the QS World University Subject Rankings.
 The MRes RCA Arts & Humanities Pathway introduces students to a range of advanced cross disciplinary and practice-based research methods, in order to equip them for their future professional and research careers.
 Students will develop creative and critically engaged individual research projects that emerge from a broad range of arts based practices and scholarship within contemporary fine art, curatorship, theoretical and historical studies.
 They are able to forge strong networks with a range of peers, artists and academics within the SoAH’s research community and across the College.
 Students are provided with a rich curriculum of models of practice within the fields of art and humanities.

 The pathway fosters experimentation, building upon challenging, established research methods.
 We encourage individual and collective ways of working and students are urged to explore what the platforms and interfaces for their research might be, including how and when it becomes public, which may include a thesis, artworks, publication or project.
 Integral the the pathway is a group project, designed and delivered collaboratively by the cohort of School of Arts & Humanities MRes students.